hughobrien/elgato-rs/README.md

 ```

 ## Use
-My light has a static DHCP lease and a hosts file entry, sub in your own endpoint as needed.
+My light has a static DHCP lease and a hosts file entry, swap in your own endpoint as needed.

 Then in sway config file
 ```config